YeahISurf/aero-prosthetics/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+This project uses Husky for Git hooks to ensure code quality:
+- Pre-commit hooks run linting and type checking
+- Commit messages should follow conventional commit format

 Please ensure your code follows the project's coding standards and includes appropriate tests.